 |Mobile friendly emails||X||X|

 |Tracking and campaign reports||X||X|

 It’s easy to understand what MailerLite offers compared to ConvertKit.
 MailerLite mentions 20+ features on its page, and you can click on each function for more details.
-ConvertKit mentions six core features and five more ways they can help you.
+ConvertKit mentions six core features and five more ways it can help you.
 You can click to learn about automation, and that’s it.
-Surprisingly, ConvertKit lists more features in their comparison articles than their features page.
+Surprisingly, ConvertKit lists more features in its comparison articles than its features page.

 ConvertKit doesn’t outshine its competitors while MailerLite does.
-The goal of comparing your company to another is to convert traffic and leads into customers.
-After reviewing ConvertKit’s comparisons, they don’t appear that much better than other providers.
-Secondly, ConvertKit avoids making price comparisons, and they change what criteria they compare from one provider to the next.
-MailerLite is consistent in their comparisons and compares pricing for greater transparency.
+The goal of comparing your company to another is to demonstrate why customers should choose you over the alternative.
+After reviewing ConvertKit’s comparisons, it doesn’t appear that much better than other providers.
+Secondly, ConvertKit avoids making price comparisons, and it changes what criteria it compares from one provider to the next.
+MailerLite is consistent in its comparisons and compares pricing for greater transparency.

 - “Tags allow you to organize and group your subscribers based on actions, interest or more.”

 - “Segments are a second tier of subscriber organization.
 If tags organize people, segments organize tags.”